celery/celery/_sources/userguide/concurrency/eventlet.txt

 feed hub system the Eventlet pool could fetch and process hundreds of feeds every second, while the multiprocessing pool spent 14 seconds processing 100 feeds.
 Note that is one of the applications evented I/O is especially good at (asynchronous HTTP requests).
-You may want a a mix of both Eventlet and multiprocessing workers, and route tasks according to compatibility or what works best.
+You may want a mix of both Eventlet and multiprocessing workers, and route tasks according to compatibility or what works best.